bruchansky/pfootprint-nlp/README.md

 - Analysing Political Discourses Using Pre-Trained Word Vectors (computer/political sciences, coming soon)
 - Machine Learning: A Structuralist Discipline (philosophy, coming soon)

 In the words of Claude Lévi-Strauss:
 > « Quant aux créations de l'esprit humain, leur sens n'existe que par rapport à lui, et elles se confondent au désordre dès qu'il aura disparu »

 ## What is a political footprint?

 A political footprint is vector-based representation of a political discourse in which each vector represents a word, with optionally some properties attached, such as a relevance, sentiment, and emotion.
 It is a subclass of [word vector models](https://www.tensorflow.org/tutorials/word2vec) (or word embeddings) in which words with similar meanings are located close to one another.
-Political footprints are sorts of semantic maps applied to political discourse.
+Political footprints are sorts of semantic maps applied to political discourse, they have been inspired by other initiatives such as [word2vec4everything](https://github.com/nchah/word2vec4everything).
 They focus exclusively on what a statement or speaker says.
 They are, in this sense, very different from other popular word cloud analysis that focus on news articles and social media (i.e. tweets).
 The emphasis is on what a speaker has in his or her control.

 ![political footprints](https://github.com/Plural-thinktank/pfootprint/blob/master/images/footprints.png)
-*From left to right: Sanders, Clinton, and Trump political footprints during 2016 U.S. election debates, with words similar to "people" highlighted.*
+*From left to right: Bernie Sanders, Hillary Clinton, and Donald Trump’s political footprints during 2016 U.S. election debates, with the closest words to “people” highlighted.*

 The current implementation is based on the following technologies:
 - [IBM Watson natural language understanding](https://www.ibm.com/watson/developercloud/natural-language-understanding.html): returns a list of entities and keywords included in a text, with for each a relevance, sentiment, and emotion score.